Our 2022 Scholars

 I am currently the president of the SJSU American Society of Mechanical Engineers Section (ASME) and a member of the Biomedical Engineering Society (BMES).
 I joined both clubs my freshman year and have gained a lot of valuable experiences that have helped me in my journey.
 I chose these clubs specifically because I wanted to meet people in my major with similar interests and work on projects where I can apply ideas learned in the classroom.

-I have one other role on campus as a House Leader for the Spartan Village first-year engagement program.
-I currently have 227 freshman engineering students who I share resources with and encourage involvement and attendance at community events.
-I was also recently chosen to be an ambassador for the Engineering Go Program, which I have been actively involved in since my first year at SJSU.
+My last two years I also served as a House Leader for the Spartan Village first-year engagement program serving over 300 engineering students.
+I was also chosen to be an ambassador for the Engineering Go Program, which I have been actively involved in since my first year at SJSU.
 With these roles, I am able to use my experiences to help support others as I continue to learn and grow myself.
 Involvement is one of my passions and I hope to continue making a positive impact through my activities as I pursue my goals.

 1. What is your dream job?